We discourage the use of writable disk image destinations

 - If you plan to back up to this disk image again in the future, set the image format to one of the read/write formats.
 If you want a read-only disk image for archival purposes, set the image format to one of the read-only formats.

-To back up to an existing disk image, select Choose disk image... from the Destination selector and locate your disk image.
+To back up to an existing disk image, select Choose disk image... from the Destination selector and locate your disk image, or simply drag and drop the disk image file onto CCC's Destination selector box.

 Read/write "sparseimage" disk images